projectriff/riff/docs/riff_function_create.md

 ## riff function create

-Create a new function resource, with optional input binding
+Create a new function resource, with optional input and output channels

 ### Synopsis